A close look at language classes offered in Brussels, listing the main language schools in the region, the methods of instruction, and lesson prices.

 Avenue de Broqueville 272, 1200 Brussels | www.languages-unlimited.be

 One of the foremost language institutions around Belgium, Lerian-Nti also has a branch in Brussels.
-They teach varying language courses in Dutch, French, English, German, Spanish and Italian from immersion programmes, business courses, e-learning, Skype and phone sessions, writing and other ‘blended’ lessons; you can even ‘compose’ your own course.
+They teach varying language courses in Dutch, French, English, German, Spanish and Italian from immersion programs, business courses, e-learning, Skype and phone sessions, writing, and other ‘blended’ lessons; you can even ‘compose’ your own course.

 Rue de la Loi 26, 1040 Brussels | www.lerian-nti.be

-OpenContext employs the ‘communicative method’ when teaching students Flemish, English, French, Spanish and German.
+OpenContext employs the communicative method when teaching students Flemish, English, French, Spanish, and German.
 All teachers are native speakers and only teach in their native tongue.
-Students have an option of taking on-on-one sessions, semi-private classes and even Skype lessons.
+Students have the option of taking on-on-one sessions, semi-private classes, and even Skype lessons.

 Rue du Grand Hospice 34a, 1000 Brussels | www.opencontext.be

 The Academic Language Center (ACTO) of the VUB offers state-subsidized language lessons for all levels in French, Flemish, English, German, Italian, Spanish and Modern Greek.
 The minimum age for enrollment is 16, and you must set up an appointment to determine your aptitude.
 Due to high demand, the test does not ensure you a spot.
 The ACTO also provides language support and courses for researchers and lecturers and other translation services.